MicrosoftDocs/azure-docs/articles/data-factory/data-factory-troubleshoot-guide.md

 - **Cause**: The connection information for the HDI cluster is incorrect, the provided user doesn't have permissions to perform the required action, or the HDInsight service has issues responding to requests from ADF.

-- **Recommendation**: Verify that the user information is correct, and that the Ambari UI for the HDI cluster can be opened in a browser from the VM where the IR is installed (in the case of a self-hosted IR), or can be opened from any machine (in the case of Azure IR).
+- **Recommendation**: Verify that the user information is correct, and that the Ambari UI for the HDI cluster can be opened in a browser from the VM where the IR is installed (for a self-hosted IR), or can be opened from any machine (for Azure IR).

 ### Error code: 2306